akroshko/imagegrid-viewer/README.md

 - Work with non-uniform or overlapping grids of images.
 - Plot tracks/trails or other interesting data such as the [Space Shuttle SRTM](https://www2.jpl.nasa.gov/srtm/) elevation data.
-- Points that refer to other files and/or metadata.
+- Add points that refer to other files and/or metadata.
-- Evaluate if there are better engines than SDL.